 It’s a difficult day when people are panicking and lining the streets and stores to prepare for the worst.
-At this point, you are doing as much as possible for the unknown by securing your home, buying food or supplies, and ensuring you and your family’s safety.
+You are doing as much as possible for the unknown by securing your home, buying food or supplies, and ensuring you and your family’s safety.
 However, you are doing all of these things but the hurricane anxiety is not going away.
-Overwhelming fear and anxiousness will not help you during this process, therefore; here are three tips to help calm your anxieties while prepping for the storm.
+Overwhelming fear and anxiousness will not help you during this process.

 Limit your media exposure.

 Your hurricane anxiety is increasing for a reason.
 Every time you turn on the news channel or check your phone for the latest storm updates, you are re-triggering your worst fears.
 You are pushing the panic button every time you tune in for the latest update.
 Stay informed.
 But, you do not need to continuously trigger yourself.

 Limit the number of times you check the news so you are not overwhelming yourself.
 For example, restrict yourself to three media updates such as one in the morning, afternoon, and night time.
 You will still be informed without sky rocketing your fears every few hours.

 It is important to fill your mind with hope instead of “what ifs.”
 There is only so much you can do to prepare.
 Fretting will not magically stop or dissipate the storm.
 Therefore, you need to speak positively to yourself as well as actively prepare.

 Create a mantra for yourself to help you get through this hurricane season.
 For example, “I will get through today.”
 Or, ” I am scared but I am doing all that I can to prepare.”
 Rehearse your mantra especially in triggering situation such as walking into the 3rd store and noticing they are out of water.
 Ease your mind with reassurance rather than fear inducing thoughts to reduce your hurricane anxiety.

 Soothe your tension with some leisure.